AnLoMinus/Linux/Terminal/Commands/README.md

+# Commands

-There are hundreds – possibly thousands –  commands available in Linux.
-Remembering every command is not possible and it can be quite daunting for a novice user.
-The good news is that you don't need to remember each command.
-Only a very small subset of those commands are used on a day-to-day basis.
+- There are hundreds – possibly thousands –  commands available in Linux. <br>
+- Remembering every command is not possible and it can be quite daunting for a novice user. <br>
+- The good news is that you don't need to remember each command. <br>
+- Only a very small subset of those commands are used on a day-to-day basis.<br><br>

-This cheat sheet offers a set of commands that you can use for quick reference.
-I have prepared this Linux Commands Cheat Sheet as quick reference for both experienced and basic users.
+- This cheat sheet offers a set of commands that you can use for quick reference. <br>
+- I have prepared this Linux Commands Cheat Sheet as quick reference for both experienced and basic users.

 ---

 # Content

 - [Basic Linux Commands](#basic-linux-commands)
 - [Networking Commands](#networking-commands)
 - [File Permission Commands](#file-permission-commands)